LuAnhThe/Walmart-Sales/README.md

 Ensure that there is no missing data

 ## Business Questions:
 Which holidays affect weekly sales the most?
-Which stores in the dataset have the lowest and highest unemployment rate?
+Which stores in the dataset have the lowest and highest unemployment rates?
 What factors do you think are impacting the unemployment rate?
 Is there any correlation between CPI and Weekly Sales?
 How does the correlation differ when the Holiday Flag is 0 versus when the Holiday Flag is 1?
 Why do you think Fuel Price is included in this dataset?
-What conclusions can be made about Fuel Price compared to any of the other fields?
+What conclusions can be drawn about fuel prices compared to other fields?